sotoblanco/BTC_Price_Prediction/README.md

 - custom TCP
 - port range 3000

-This [video](https://www.youtube.com/watch?v=aF-TfJXQX-w&list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR&index=72) contains all the above steps
+This [video](https://www.youtube.com/watch?v=aF-TfJXQX-w&list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR&index=72) contains all the steps to get your production service into AWS.

 The link to the prediction service is: http://3.232.96.214:3000/